Skip to main content

 AWS confirmed the root cause of the incident as, “the health checking subsystem did not correctly detect some of your targets as unhealthy, which resulted in clients timing out when they attempted to connect to one of your NLB EIPs".

 AWS mitigated the impact by restarting the health checking service, which caused the target health to be updated appropriately.
-Cloud-platform team don’t have access to restart the health check service, request AWS to restart it for us.
+The cloud-platform team don’t have access to restart the health check service; we request AWS to restart it for us.

 If restarting still has not resolved the issue, look at changing the load balancer alias.